adamhooper/check-workbench/README.md

 ## Usage

-- In Check, obtain a new API key for your team
+- In Check, obtain a new API key for your team.
+You don't need an API key for public teams.
 - In Workbench, import custom module https://github.com/meedan/check-workbench
 - Start a new workflow
-- Add a Check step with configuration "API Key" as per above, "API URL" = https://check-api.checkmedia.org, "Project URL" = The URL for the project you'd like to import
+- Add a Check step with configuration "API key" as per above, "API URL" = https://check-api.checkmedia.org, "Project URL" = The URL for the project you'd like to import

 ## Development